7 Expert-Approved Ingredients to Add to Chili for Richer Flavors

 Where to Buy: Latin markets, Walmart, Amazon

-Recommended Brands: La Costeña, Don Julio
+Recommended Brands: La Costeña (for authentic Mexican flavor), Don Julio (for consistent heat level)

 Use Case: Tex-Mex chili, smoked turkey recipes

-Why It’s Great: Ready-to-use, smoky-spicy kick
+Why It's Great: Ready-to-use, smoky-spicy kick with vinegar balance

 4. Ground Cinnamon